-Rule 10.2(C) of the UJS Personnel Rules (rev. July 2017) states that "Freelance', 'outside' or 'depositional' work is work that does not involve the recording and/or transcribing of official UJS court proceedings."
+Rule 10.2(C) of the UJS Personnel Rules (rev. July 2024) states that "'Freelance', 'outside' or 'depositional' work is work that does not involve the recording and/or transcribing of official UJS court proceedings."
 It further specifies that "Court reporters may not perform freelance work during normal office hours without taking annual leave.
 Additionally, the preparation of transcripts from such work may not be performed during normal office hours."

 16.3.4.
 Special considerations when performing work for other state entities.
-Rule 10.2(C) says, "Freelance work does include recording and/or transcribing other UJS hearings such as Board of Bar Examiners' hearings and examinations, grievance hearings under the UJS Personnel Rules, and proceedings of other state entities, such as the South Dakota Retirement Board."
+Rule 10.2(C) says, "Freelance work does include recording and/or transcribing other UJS hearings such as Board of Bar Examiners' hearings and examinations, grievance hearings under the UJS Personnel Rules, and Last rev. September 2024 proceedings of other state entities, such as the South Dakota Retirement Board."